Föhr: Arts, literature and music

 Oluf Braren (1787–1839), a naïve art painter, was born in Oldsum.
 Although largely ignored during his lifetime, his art became eventually popular in the 20th century.
 Today there are several professional artists working on Föhr and in Alkersum.
 There is a museum that exhibits notable international artists such as Emil Nolde, Edvard Munch or Max Liebermann.

 There are also various Fering authors, among them Stine Andresen (1849–1927), who was a poet and writer from Wyk whose literature often refers to her native island.
 She published her poetry in German but also in Fering.
 In 1991, Ellin Nickelsen's novelette Jonk Bradlep ('Dark Wedding') was published.
 With it, she won the first ever held North Frisian literature competition.

 The internationally successful Rock band Stanfour is based on Föhr.

 The island has its own anthem, Leew Eilun Feer ('Beloved Isle of Föhr').

 Traffic

 The MS Nordfriesland VI, a car and passenger ferry from the Wyker Dampfschiffs-Reederei Föhr-Amrum (W.D.R.) leaving Föhr.

 The island is accessible by a car ferry connecting the mainland port of Dagebüll and the town of Wyk (approximately 10-12 sailings a day, crossing time approx. 45 minutes).
 The ferry port in Dagebüll is connected to the German road and railway networks.
 There are also frequent car ferry services from Föhr to the neighbouring island of Amrum (approx. 1 hour crossing time) as well as seasonal pedestrian ferries to Sylt and the Halligen.

 A bus service connects Wyk to all of the island's villages.
 Föhr can also be reached by small airplanes via an airstrip.

 Economy

 Föhr's economy is mainly dependent on tourism.
 Moreover, agriculture, mainly pasture farming, plays an important role.
 The harbour of Wyk hosts several mussel fishing boats.

+Climate change has made it possible to grow wine on the island since 2009.
+Wine is grown on an area of 6 hectares (2022).

+A winery can be visited between Goting and Nieblum.